alexdjango23/coursera/README.md

 5. --Use the https://thumbtack.github.io/abba/demo/abba.html to compute the lifts in metrics and the p-values for the binary metrics ( 30 day order binary and 30 day view binary) using a interval 95% confidence.
 ```
 Order binary
 The p-value is 0.88., and the lift is -1%.
+With 95% confidence interval the range of improvement is between-14% and 12%.
 There is no confidence in proving that the control and variance have difference chances of success.
-With 95% confidence interval the range of improvement is between-14% and 12%, with a success rate of -1%

 View binary
-P value 0.2, and lift is 2.6% with a 95% confidence interval being -1.4% – 6.5%.
-The p value shows some good confidence that the experiment has a influence on the success rate.
+P value for this lift 0.2, and test group has 2.6% more viewed items with a 95% confidence interval being -1.4% – 6.5%.

-However the success rate is 2.6% and insignificant
+For both experiments, there is no statistically significant change to the metrics viewed percent as a result of the treatment.

 Obviously i wont be able to include graphs that i created into Github.
 Please be kind in your review.
 I did created two bar charts.
 I just cannot include it due to the shortcomings of this course assignment set-up.
 ```